 Is Bruschetta served Hot or Cold?

-Which is the best way to serve Bruschetta depends on the person.
+Which is the best way to serve this best fresh tomato Bruschetta recipe depends on the person.
 For me it’s neither.
 I prefer mine served warm.
 Still warmly toasted bread with room temperature bruschetta toppings.

 Easy Tomato Bruschetta in a Jar